gomson/vicsydev/consing_forth.md

 ```

 ### packages
 Package systems always seem to get in the way sooner or later, every language comes with it's own set of arbitrary limitations.
 Lifoo provides an extensible, tag-based init protocol.
 Words may belong to several different packages, and importing any of them imports the word.
-All tags in an init block must be matched for the words to be imported.
-Besides support for ```init```; packages are second class, the only way of defining one is from Lisp; the good news is that Lisp is right around the corner as long as you remembered to load the ```meta``` package; and the REPL loads all packages by default.
+All tags in an init block must be matched for words to be imported.
+Besides support for ```init```; packages are second class, and the only way of defining one is from Lisp. the good news is that Lisp is right around the corner as long as you remembered to load the ```meta``` package; and the REPL loads all packages by default.

 ```
 Lifoo> (define-lifoo-init (:foo :bar)